otacon239/PS_HelloWorld/tutorial/tutorial.md

 `Y` is simple.
 We just need to take half the screen height and subtract half the character height.

 `X`, not so much.
 We'll need to take width of the screen and subtract the width of the text.
 So we need the `CW` times the number of characters.
 Then we need to add 1 for each character since the `UG_PutString` command adds an extra pixel in between each character, then take away the extra pixel for the last character.
-Then we dive the whole thing by 2.
+Then we divide the whole thing by 2.
 Your resulting function should look like this:

 ```C
 UG_PutString((SW-((CW + 1)*strlen(goodbye)-1))/2, (SH-CH)/2, goodbye);